brandonm6/absurdle/readme.txt

 * A summary of your project
 abstract:
 ---
+I recreated Absurdle, as found here: https://qntm.org/files/absurdle/absurdle.html.
 Absurdle is a harder version of Wordle--instead of starting with a set solution, it has a list of potential solutions that the user must narrow down with guesses so that only one remains.
 The remaining potential solutions after each guess are those associated with the largest-sized "bucket," which is the largest set of potential solutions matching a possible color pattern response to the user's guess.
-The user has eight guesses by default but can specify a lower maximum number of guesses using an integer command-line argument.
+The user may enter a guess by pressing keys on the keyboard or by clicking keys on the on-screen keyboard.
+By default, the maximum number of guesses is eight, but a lower maximum number may be specified using an integer command-line argument.
 ---